|

 8. A lot of you may be thinking “How do I know all this is true?
 Is there any evidence for the existence of rūpa/arūpa lokā, apāyā (hell), or spontaneous birth?. ”

 ▪There are many things we do not know about “this world.”
-We cannot rely on just science to verify/confirm these.
-Only within the last 100 years or so has science has accepted that our world is bigger than a few galaxies (now science has confirmed that there are billions of galaxies).
+We cannot rely solely on science to verify these.
+Only within the last 100 years or so has science accepted that the universe is larger than a few galaxies (now science has confirmed that there are billions of galaxies).
 Whereas the Buddha stated that cakkavāla (star systems or planetary systems) come into existence all the time, science has confirmed that only within the past 100 years; see, “Dhamma and Science – Introduction.”

-▪Furthermore, the newest findings (yet unconfirmed) in string theory indicate that we live in an 11-dimension world, not the 4-dimension world that we experience.
-For a look at different dimensions, see, “Consciousness Dependence on Number of Dimensions.”
+▪Furthermore, recent findings (yet unconfirmed) in string theory suggest that we live in an 11-dimensional world rather than the 4-dimensional world we experience.
+For a look at different dimensions, see “Consciousness Dependence on Number of Dimensions.”
 Thus, more of Buddha’s teachings will be confirmed with time.

-▪An interesting book that talks about such hard to grasp ideas (in science) involving infinity is, “The Beginning of Infinity: Explanations That Transform the World” by David Deutsch.
+▪An fascinating book about such hard-to-grasp ideas (in science) involving infinity is, “The Beginning of Infinity: Explanations That Transform the World” by David Deutsch.

 ▪Therefore, humans and ALL sentient beings are connected/related.
 This is why it is wrong to kill any living being, steal from anyone, verbally abuse anyone, etc. Those are the foundations of morality.
 This is WHY it is not good to do any of the ten immoral acts.